-It isn't an urban legend.
+- The Pregnancy Glow: It isn't an urban legend.
 It's real and it's awesome.
-"Because of increased blood flow and expanded capillaries, at some point in your pregnancy, your skin will effortlessly start to beam.
-People will likely notice that something is just different about you, and your skin will probably never experience so many compliments again," says Dr. Solomon.

-In addition to added blood circulation, pregnancy hormones cause your skin to retain naturally more moisture, thus giving you your radiance.
+Because of increased blood flow and expanded capillaries, at some point in your pregnancy, your skin will effortlessly start to beam.
+People will likely notice that something is just different about you, and your skin will probably never experience so many compliments again.
+In addition to added blood circulation, pregnancy hormones cause your skin to naturally retain more moisture, thus giving you your radiance.
 This is one of those side effects that we wish would stick around, but it's likely that it will eventually fade as your hormones level out.
-It's always a good idea to keep your skin hydrated with a rich lotion or cream, Dr. Solomon says, especially if it makes your skin feel better, look smoother and more toned, and helps the itchiness that can come with your growing belly.
+It's always a good idea to keep your skin hydrated with a rich body lotion or cream, especially if it makes your skin feel better, look smoother and more toned, and helps the itchiness that can come with your growing belly. - Skin Tags: These small, loose, harmless growths of the skin can appear anywhere on your body during pregnancy, but most commonly pop up under the arms and breasts.
+Unfortunately, there's nothing you can do to prevent them, but they can easily be removed after pregnancy if you want.